what is hipaa compliance?

 The Privacy Rule furthermore dictates which organizations need to be compliant and which do not.

-HIPAA Security rule:
+HIPAA Security Rule:

 Within the Privacy Rule, there is a subset of information known as e-PHI.
 This describes all electronic protected health information.
 The security rule was implemented to address the safeguards that organizations must have in place in order to effectively adhere to the privacy rule’s regulations around e-PHI.